 This small quay on the end of the peninsula is popular with those who want to try their hand at crabbing, take a boat trip out to the Needles (in front of the Isle of Wight) or a short ferry journey over to Mudeford Sandbank.
 For wannabe fisherman, there are two hour mackerel moxie trips where you can hoick the little fish out of the sea at your leisure.

 The quay also has a cafe, pub and shop as well as the Fish Stall, a great place to purchase fresh fish and seafood.

 You can wander over to the lifeboat station and roam around amongst the (slightly smelly) stacks of lobster pots on the quayside.
 There are also some charming cottages, which used to be inhabited by fisherman but are now mainly holiday lets.

 For the kids there is a small playground with slide, swings and a sand pit (right next to a beach – I’ll never understand the need for the sandpit, but it’s there all the same.)

 Avon Beach and Mudeford Quay offer something for everyone – whether you’re after a long, satisfying coastal walk or a lazy day by the water’s edge.
 The place has a certain charm and sense of community, coupled with beautiful views and relaxing vibes.
-Three years after moving here, I still feel excited and exhilarated by a trip to Avon Beach and Mudeford Quay.
-For me, it’s a novelty that will hopefully never wear off.
+Three years after moving here, I still feel excited by the prospect of a trip to Avon Beach.
+I hope you enjoy it as much as we do.

 (I have made every effort to ensure the accuracy of the information contained in this post and do not accept liability for any errors or omission.
 I do not accept any liability for you getting lost or encountering any other problems. )